Noise Estimation for MRI Images with Revised Theory on Histograms of Second-order Derivatives

 References

 W.T.
 Chan, K.S.
-Sim & F.S.
-Abas, “Pixel Filtering and Reallocation with Histograms of Second-order Derivatives of Pixel Values for Electron Microscope Images,” International Journal of Innovative Computing Information and Control, vol. 14, no. 3, pp. 915-928, 2018.
+Sim, and F.S.
+Abas, "Pixel Filtering and Reallocation with Histograms of Second-order Derivatives of Pixel Values for Electron Microscope Images," International Journal of Innovative Computing Information and Control, vol. 14, no. 3, pp. 915–928, 2018.

 W.T.
-Chan & K.S.
-Sim, “Termination Factor for Iterative Noise Reduction in MRI Images Using Histograms of Second-order Derivatives,” IAENG International Journal of Computer Science, vol. 48, no. 1, pp. 174-180, 2021.
+Chan and K.S.
+Sim, "Termination Factor for Iterative Noise Reduction in MRI Images Using Histograms of Second-order Derivatives," IAENG International Journal of Computer Science, vol. 48, no. 1, pp. 174–180, 2021.

 W.T.
 Chan, "Conditional Noise Filter for MRI Images with Revised Theory on Second-order Histograms," International Journal on Robotics, Automation and Sciences, vol. 3, pp. 25–32, 2021.